-Did you know that house plants do more for your home than make it look pretty?
+Did you know that houseplants do more than make your house beautiful?
 There are tremendous health benefits for you and your air quality when house plants are present.

-Before you run out and buy these four house plants, let me share a quick story about my beginnings.
+Before you run out and buy any of these houseplants, I want to share a personal story about my beginnings.
 I never have and would never brag about having a green thumb.
 I may have killed more plants than I have saved in my lifetime thus far.
 But, I am aiming to turn the tides.
 Thankfully, time is on my side.

 In my twenties, my best friend at the time (and still to this day) knew I loved to cook and heard me often mention a dream of having my very own herb garden.
 So my sweet friend made me a basket full of herbs for cooking.
 She beautifully crafted 6-8 small herb plants into a gorgeous basket and tied a big bow on top.
 It was the sweetest, most thoughtful gift I had received in years.